MicrosoftDocs/OfficeDocs-SharePoint/migration/mm-egnyte-step1-connect.md

 ## Create your Egnyte app

 Create an Egnyte Connect API application.
-This will generate a pair of keys that you will use to connect to Migration Manager.
+Creating an application will generate a pair of keys that you will use to connect to Migration Manager.

 1. Sign in to your Egnyte developer account.
 2. From the developers page, select **Get API Key** > **Create a new application**.